Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Background

 Specifically, the shallow MADE we are considering parametrizes the probability as $P(\s_1)=1/2$ and, for $i>1$,

+where $J_{ij}$ are learnable weights.
+We make a further simplification, motivated by permutation invariance of the original model, that the weights are shared across each row, so that $J_{ij} = J_{i}$ and

 where $M_{<i}(\boldsymbol{\sigma}_{<i}) = \sum_{j=1}^{i-1} \sigma_i$.
-This architecture corresponds to a NN with a fully connected layer with shared weights, followed by a softmax activation function, and is fully specified by a set of $N-1$ weights $\underline{J} = (J_2,\cdots,J_N)$.
-As explained in Sec. \ref{sec:sequential_tempering}, the best set of parameters of the model can be found by maximizing the likelihood of the training data.
-For this shallow MADE and for the Curie-Weiss model this optimization can be written down explicitly, as we do in the next section.
+This architecture corresponds to a NN with a single dense autoregressive layer with shared per-row weights (i.e. all the weights for each row are the same, so that, in practice, for each conditional probability one sums the previous input variables and then multiplies the sum by a single learnable weight), followed by a softmax activation function, and is fully specified by a set of $N-1$ weights $\underline{J} = (J_2,\cdots,J_N)$, that is, a number of parameters linear in the system size.
+This setup differs from what is usually applied in deep learning, in which networks have a large number of parameters, a feature that seem to be connected to their ability to be trained to reach good generalization even in situations in which the loss is strongly nonconvex (the interested reader can refer to \cite{baldassi2021unveiling, ly2025optimization} and references therein).
+While the shallow MADE architecture cannot leverage the properties of deep NNs, the problem at hand is simple enough that this architecture is adequate~\cite{ciarella2023machine}.
+Moreover, as explained in Sec. \ref{sec:MADE}, the best set of parameters of the model can be found by maximizing the likelihood of the training data and for this shallow MADE applied to the Curie-Weiss model this optimization can be written down explicitly, as we do in the next section.
+This allows us to get insight that can be applied to more complicated architectures, as well to more complex physical systems, whose study is left to future work.